 Advantages and Disadvantages

-On the other hand, foreclosure by advertisement can be disadvantageous in some instances as some title companies may not issue a title policy unless the unit is sold judicially.
-The title company may be concerned that there could be a challenge to the sale based on improper notice (or some other defect), or will not issue a title policy over a junior mortgage.
+Foreclosure by advertisement also has its disadvantages.
+Once the foreclosure by advertisement takes place, the debt owed to the association is extinguished.
+Accordingly, the association would not be able to pursue collection through garnishments and the association would lost all interest in the property if a senior lienholder foreclosed before the association recovered any funds.
+In addition, certain title companies may not issue a title insurance policy unless the property is sold judicially.
+A title company may be concerned that there could be a challenge to the sale based on improper notice (or some other defect), or will not issue a title policy over a junior mortgage.
 Some junior lienholders can cause problems by challenging the purchaser’s title and forcing the purchaser and/or the association to file a quiet title action to establish title.
+In addition,

 Which Foreclosure Type is Best for Your Association?

 There is no universal answer to which foreclosure is the best option for your association.
 Each case depends on its own unique facts and circumstances and must be analyzed individually.
 For example, condominium association liens are granted priority over second mortgages pursuant to MCL 559.208.
 Accordingly, even in a situation where there is no equity in the property, a condominium association may be wise to pursue foreclosure by advertisement in an effort to have the second mortgagee pay off the association’s lien in order to avoid having its interest extinguished.
 Given the nuances inherent in deciding whether a judicial foreclosure or a foreclosure by advertisement is right for your association, it is crucial to seek and obtain competent legal advice prior to taking action.